mynavitechtus-minhnt3/techtus_base_flutter/tools/vscode/README.md

 ...
 ```

-When setting `"nalsMobileBrain.autoExportBarrier": "// GENERATED"`, all code above the string `// GENERATED` will not be replaced but all code below the string `// GENERATED` will be replaced.
+When setting `"mynavimobiletool.autoExportBarrier": "// GENERATED"`, all code above the string `// GENERATED` will not be replaced but all code below the string `// GENERATED` will be replaced.
 If this setting is empty or omitted, then all code in the file will be replaced.

 * Default value: `""`

 ### 1.5. autoExportOnSave

-If this setting is `true`, the tool will automatically call the [nals:Auto export](#22-nalsauto-export) command when saving the file.
+If this setting is `true`, the tool will automatically call the [mynavi:Auto export](#22-mynaviauto-export) command when saving the file.
 Be careful when using it because it can cause your computer to lag due to too many commands being called.

 * Default value: `false`

 ### 1.6. excludeFilesWhenAutoExport

-File extensions that the [nals:Auto export](#22-nalsauto-export) command will ignore.
+File extensions that the [mynavi:Auto export](#22-mynaviauto-export) command will ignore.

 * Default value: `[
         "g.dart",